by Swami Krishnananda

 (Spoken on Guru Purnima in July 1975)

-These few words that I have uttered before you should be significant enough of the purpose of human life, of beauty of man in general.
-In these few words, I have tried to sum up the esoteric truth, the secret fact that human duty is inseparable from divine realisation – the fact that the creation of God cannot be separated from the being of God.
+These few words that I have uttered before you should be significant enough of the purpose of human life, of the beauty of man in general.
+In these few words I have tried to sum up the esoteric truth, the secret fact that human duty is inseparable from divine realisation—the fact that the creation of God cannot be separated from the being of God.
 The great truth that our activities in life are coextensive and commensurate with our spiritual aspiration is to me, at least, the message of holy Sri Guru Purnima from Master Sri Swami Sivanandaji Maharaj.

 The Guru is the same as Brahma, Vishnu and Siva, or it may mean Brahma, Vishnu and Siva are the Guru.
-Both meanings apply to this famous verse: Gurur-Brahma Gurur-Vishnu Gurur-Devo Maheswara Guru-sakshat Param-Brahma tasmai Shri Gurave namah.
-It is Parameswara, the Supreme Lord, in His various and glorious manifestations who comes as teacher – not only to mankind but to every created being – to accelerate the process of its evolution towards Himself.
+Both meanings apply to this famous verse: Gurur-Brahma Gurur-Vishnu Gurur-Devo Maheshwara Guru-sakshat Param-Brahma tasmai Sri Gurave namah.
+It is Parameswara, the Supreme Lord, in His various and glorious manifestations who comes as teacher—not only to mankind but to every created being—to accelerate the process of its evolution towards Himself.

 It is a movement from joy to joy that we call the evolutionary process of the soul.
 It is a movement from lesser truth to higher truth, which is a better way of putting things than to repeat the old opinion that we move from error to truth.
-In the glorious Kingdom of Heaven, which is within everyone, there cannot be error.
+In the glorious kingdom of heaven, which is within everyone, there cannot be error.
 Error is only misplacement of values.
 It cannot ultimately exist, and it cannot have an absolute value.
-Absolute error is unthinkable, and therefore it cannot be.
+Absolute error is unthinkable, and therefore, it cannot be.
 Absolute falsehood cannot exist.
-Everything exists as a relative representation of God’s perfection, and therefore everywhere – even in the so-called erroneous movements of material, psychological and social forces – there is an element of God present, urging all these processes towards His Supreme Perfection.
+Everything exists as a relative representation of God’s perfection; therefore, everywhere—even in the so-called erroneous movements of material, psychological and social forces—there is an element of God present, urging all these processes towards His Supreme Perfection.

 We now have to be taught the primary lessons of life itself.
 We are still in need of the initial educational process, which has to set right the very thinking method of our mind.
 There is something wrong with us at the very root itself.
-We think in terms of the body, the personality and its relationships external.
+We think in terms of the body, the personality and its external relationships.
 These relationships subtly interfere with every activity of our life, including the ‘activity’ of the ‘practice of religion’.
-It is unfortunate that ‘religion’ has become a sort of ‘activity’, a kind of ‘duty’ among the many other duties in life.
+It is unfortunate that religion has become a sort of activity, a kind of duty among the many other duties in life.

 The religious consciousness is not a work, it is not a function, it is not an action proceeding from our individual being, because the personality of the individual is an effect; it is of the nature of a process of becoming, tending towards something else transcending it.
 And, therefore, any activity proceeding from this procession of individual existence cannot be identified with the religious consciousness which is the emblem of God’s Being.

 Therefore, God does not seem to be helping us, at least openly.
 We have misused our relationship with God.
 We have conceived Him as a kind of attribute to our individuality, which is a very sorry state of affairs.
 God cannot be an attribute.
 He is the Supreme Substantive.
 He is the Reality.
-The Supreme Being that God is, is the presupposition of even our thought, of ‘being’.
+The presupposition of even our thought of ‘being’ is the Supreme Being that God is.
 That is why we say that God cannot be thought through the mind.
 And if such an unthinkable presupposition even of all human understanding is the nature of God’s existence, what should be the character of religion, which is the way to God?
 It should be characterised by all the attributes which ‘being’ can have, though to a lesser degree.